Wichita on the Cheap

 Live the Good Life for Less & Never Miss a Deal

+The permanent exhibit, Design, Build, Fly is always open at Exploration Place!
 The exhibit encompasses all that makes Wichita the “Air Capital of the World”.
 This hands-on experience is a great way for generations to bond and feel a sense of pride in our community.
 I envision parents and grandparents enjoying the exhibit and telling their children and grandchildren all about what they do or did in the aviation industry.

 For generations, aviation has been a part of the very fabric of Wichita.
 Wichitans have taken great pride in helping design, test, fly and manufacture airplanes.
 In fact, many of my own relatives, including my dad and grandpa, work or have worked in the aircraft industry.

-Starting in the early 1900s, Wichita has been home to several aircraft manufaturers including Beechcraft, Cessna, Learjet, and Boeing.
+Starting in the early 1900s, Wichita has been home to several aircraft manufacturers, including Beechcraft, Cessna, Learjet, and Boeing.
 At the start of World War I in 1914, there was a boom in the industry.
 Women and men went to work in the aircraft plants and had a great sense of pride in serving their country.

 Wichita’s pride still shows in the quality work produced by such manufacturers as Textron’s Cessna Aircraft and Hawker Beechcraft, Spirit AeroSystems and Airbus Industries Wing Design Division, and Bombardier Aerospace Learjet Division as well as several smaller companies who make and supply parts to the aforementioned companies.